onap/integration-devtool/docs/source/features/openstack.rst

 It's possible to use Vagrant to provision VMs on OpenStack using the `Vagrant OpenStack Cloud Provider <https://github.com/ggiamarchi/vagrant-openstack-provider/>`.
-The only requirement for the Cloud provider is to have an Ubuntu Cloud image accesible to your tenant and a Security Rule that allows to do SSH into the instance.
+The only requirement for the Cloud provider is to have an Ubuntu Cloud image accessible to your tenant and a Security Rule that allows to do SSH into the instance.

 Environment variables